shockscript/spec/src/overview.md

 ShockScript incorporates a basic event model and allows easily declaring event types and documenting them.
 Implementations may extend the event model for working with a Document Object Model.

-## SXDoc
+## Documentation comments

-ShockScript supports documentation comments allowing for Markdown notation and special tags such as `@throws`.
+ShockScript supports documentation comments allowing for Markdown notation, special tags such as `@throws` and media inclusion.